netromdk/efdl/README.md

 efdl
 ====

-efdl, pronounced "Eff-dell", is an efficient downloading application over HTTP/HTTPS.
+efdl, pronounced "Eff-dell", is an efficient downloading command-line application that currently supports transfers using HTTP(S).

+It is also possible to use the functionality of *efdl* in your own program.
+Just link the *libefdlcore* static library and use the headers in the *include* directory.

 Requirements
 ============

-A C++11 compliant compiler (GCC 4.8+, Clang 3.3+ etc.), CMake 2.8.8+,
+A C++11 compliant compiler (GCC 4.8+, Clang 3.3+ etc.), CMake 2.8.12+,
 and Qt 5.2+.

 Compilation and installation